hsgwa/CARET_doc/docs/design/software_architecture/caret_trace.md

 }
 ```

-Debugging logs and other information are omitted.
+Here, debugging logs and other information are omitted.

 Information from callback addresses to node names, etc., can be obtained by binding them to other trace point information.
 See [Initialization trace points](../trace_points/initialization_trace_points.md) for details.